vijkrnandini/medicure-app-assignment-project/README.md

 ## How to submit the project the project :

-1. Create a document with detailed step by step tasks along with the screenshot.
+1. Create a document with detailed step by step tasks along with the screenshot and upload into respective assignment.
-2. Please mention your github repository containing all the codes includeing application code, pipeline code, Dockerfile, Ansible scripts, Terraform scripts, kubernetes scripts etc.
+2. Please mention your github repository containing all the codes includeing application code, pipeline code, Dockerfile, Ansible scripts, Terraform scripts, kubernetes scripts etc..
-3. Upload the project in your Designated Google Drive Folder.